Chapter 2: The Road

 Upstream from this confluence, along the west bank of the river lies a lush bushland, interspersed with open marshy grassland patches locally known as dambos.

-The construction of the new lodge meant the roster in our area would be stretched to its limits if we were to provide the additional patrolling required.
+My job was to provide specialized training to the park’s game scouts, thus I was indirectly connected to the law and order in this area.
+The construction of the new lodge meant the roster would be stretched to its limits if we were to provide the additional patrolling required.